-These numbers suggest that the more engaged the business owner — particularly when it comes to responding to TripAdvisor reviews — the more interested the consumer.
+The more engaged the business owner — particularly when it comes to responding to TripAdvisor reviews — the more interested the consumer is in the business.

 How to Respond to TripAdvisor Reviews (Negative and Positive)

-In order to reply to a review, you need to be registered with TripAdvisor’s Management Center.
-(Read our guide for claiming your TripAdvisor profile).
+To reply to a review, you need to register with TripAdvisor’s Management Center.

 - Click the “Reviews” tab in the top menu and select “Respond to Reviews.”

 - Choose the TripAdvisor review you would like to respond to by clicking the review in the left-hand sidebar.
 Reviews can be filtered by date, title, rating, language and response status.